G-Node/gnode-client-matlab/README.md

 Installation of GMT is similar to that of most MATLAB toolboxes.
 Simply download the newest release and drop it into your toolbox folder.
-In order to get the latest stable release (0.41b), follow these steps:
+In order to get the latest stable version (0.41b), follow these steps:

 1. [Download one of the provided archives from GitHub.](http://github.com/G-Node/gnode-client-matlab/downloads)